nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 #### AuthenticationRequestItem

-With the [AuthenticationRequestItem]({% link _docs_integrate/data-model-overview.md %}#authenticationrequestitem) the sender can request the peer for an authentication in a business context for a certain purpose.
+With the [AuthenticationRequestItem]({% link _docs_integrate/data-model-overview.md %}#authenticationrequestitem) the Sender can request the peer for an authentication in a business context for a certain purpose.
 The peer can then decide to authenticate or not.
 This authentication is mostly short-lived and limited in time.

-Examples:
+Possible examples are:

 - Authentication for a login to a website.
 - Authentication for opening a door.

-Response Parameters

-Item Properties
+Depending on whether the AuthenticationRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the AuthenticationRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem an [AcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#acceptresponseitem) will be transferred.
+- After accepting this RequestItem, an [AcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#acceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

 #### ConsentRequestItem

 With the [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) it is possible to request a consent of the peer to an arbitrary text and thus reach agreement on a certain non machine-processable context.
 To request an accept/reject decision from a peer to a free text, the ConsentRequestItem is used.

 Please do not use the ConsentRequestItem to submit tons of text to the peer Identity.
 It is meant to be a short consent or summary the user agrees to.
 Please move longer text to external websites.
 The ConsentRequestItem is also not meant for contractual agreements.
 {: .notice--info}

-Examples:
+Possible examples are:

 - "I hereby confirm that I have read the privacy terms of this cloud service and agree to them."
 - "The provided EULA has been read and agreed to."
 - "Yes, I have backed up all of my data of this PC and you can wipe it."
 - "I opt in to the newsletter."

-Response Parameters

-Item Properties
+Depending on whether the ConsentRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the ConsentRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem an [AcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#acceptresponseitem) will be transferred.
+- After accepting this RequestItem, an [AcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#acceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

 #### CreateAttributeRequestItem

 If you want to create IdentityAttributes or RelationshipAttributes for the peer, the [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) can be used.
 Please have a look at the [ProposeAttributeRequestItem](#proposeattributerequestitem) if the peer should be able to overwrite the Attribute.

-To create an Attribute with a fixed value defined by the sender, an Identity uses the CreateAttributeRequestItem.
-A fixed value in this case means, that the recipient is not allowed to change the value when accepting the request.

-Examples of use cases for the CreateAttributeRequestItem can be found in the [Create Attribute for peer]({% link _docs_integrate/create-attribute-for-peer.md %}) guide.
+To create an Attribute with a fixed value defined by the Sender, an Identity uses the CreateAttributeRequestItem.
+A fixed value in this case means, that the Recipient is not allowed to change the value when accepting the Request.
+All details on how to use the CreateAttributeRequestItem and examples of use cases for it can be found in the [Create Attribute for peer]({% link _docs_integrate/create-attribute-for-peer.md %}) guide.

-Response

-Item Properties
+Depending on whether the CreateAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the CreateAttributeRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem a [CreateAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#createattributeacceptresponseitem) will be transferred.
+- After accepting this RequestItem, a [CreateAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#createattributeacceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

-Combinations and usage scenarios

-[Combinations and usage scenarios of the CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#combinations-and-usage-scenarios-of-createattributerequestitem) can be found in the [Create Attribute for peer]({% link _docs_integrate/create-attribute-for-peer.md %}) guide.

 #### FreeTextRequestItem

 With the [FreeTextRequestItem]({% link _docs_integrate/data-model-overview.md %}#freetextrequestitem) it is possible to send a free text to the peer.
 The peer itself can accept this with a free text as well.

-Response Parameters

-Item Properties
+Depending on whether the FreeTextRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptFreeTextRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptfreetextrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the FreeTextRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem a [FreeTextAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#freetextacceptresponseitem) will be transferred.
+- After accepting this RequestItem, a [FreeTextAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#freetextacceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptFreeTextRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptfreetextrequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

 #### ProposeAttributeRequestItem

-The [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) is a combination of [ReadAttributeRequestItem](#readattributerequestitem) and [CreateAttributeRequestItem](#createattributerequestitem).
-The sender would like to receive a correct Attribute from the peer, thinks it has a possible value but the peer might overrule this value with an existing or new one.

-To create an Attribute with a value proposed by the sender, an Identity uses the ProposeAttributeRequestItem.
-A proposed value in this case means, that the recipient is allowed to change the value if accepting the request.

-Examples of use cases for the ProposeAttributeRequestItem can be found in the [Propose Attribute to peer]({% link _docs_integrate/propose-attribute-to-peer.md %}) guide.
+The [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) is a combination of a [ReadAttributeRequestItem](#readattributerequestitem) and a [CreateAttributeRequestItem](#createattributerequestitem).
+The Sender would like to receive a correct Attribute from the peer, thinks it has a possible value but the peer might overrule this value with an existing or new one.
+To create an Attribute with a value proposed by the Sender, an Identity uses the ProposeAttributeRequestItem.
+A proposed value in this case means, that the Recipient is allowed to change the value if accepting the Request.
+All details on how to use the ProposeAttributeRequestItem and examples of use cases for it can be found in the [Propose Attribute to peer]({% link _docs_integrate/propose-attribute-to-peer.md %}) guide.

-Response

-Item Properties
+Depending on whether the ProposeAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptProposeAttributeRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptproposeattributerequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the ProposeAttributeRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem a [ProposeAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributeacceptresponseitem) will be transferred.
+- After accepting this RequestItem, a [ProposeAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributeacceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptProposeAttributeRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptproposeattributerequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

-Combinations and usage scenarios

-[Combinations and usage scenarios of the ProposeAttributeRequestItem]({% link _docs_integrate/propose-attribute-to-peer.md %}#combinations-and-usage-scenarios-of-proposeattributerequestitem) can be found in the [Propose Attribute to peer]({% link _docs_integrate/propose-attribute-to-peer.md %}) guide.

 #### ReadAttributeRequestItem

 If you want to query an Identity's Attributes this is done with the [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem).

-To query Attributes which are not known to the sender, an Identity uses the ReadAttributeRequestItem.

-Examples of use cases for the ReadAttributeRequestItem can be found in the [Read Attribute from peer]({% link _docs_integrate/read-attribute-from-peer.md %}) guide.
+To query Attributes which are not known to the Sender, an Identity uses the ReadAttributeRequestItem.
+All details on how to use the ReadAttributeRequestItem and examples of use cases for it can be found in the [Read Attribute from peer]({% link _docs_integrate/read-attribute-from-peer.md %}) guide.

-Response

-Item Properties
+Depending on whether the ReadAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptReadAttributeRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptreadattributerequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the ReadAttributeRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem a [ReadAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#readattributeacceptresponseitem) will be transferred.
+- After accepting this RequestItem, a [ReadAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#readattributeacceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptReadAttributeRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptreadattributerequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

-Combinations and usage scenarios

-[Combinations and usage scenarios of the ReadAttributeRequestItem]({% link _docs_integrate/read-attribute-from-peer.md %}#combinations-and-usage-scenarios-of-readattributerequestitem) can be found in the [Read Attribute from peer]({% link _docs_integrate/read-attribute-from-peer.md %}) guide.

 #### RegisterAttributeListenerRequestItem

 This item is used to register a [Listener]({% link _docs_integrate/data-model-overview.md %}#localattributelistener) for a specific Attribute.
 The Listener will create a Request in status `Draft` if an Attribute was created that matches the given query and the user is able to send the Request to the creator of the [RegisterAttributeListenerRequestItem]({% link _docs_integrate/data-model-overview.md %}#registerattributelistenerrequestitem).

-Examples:
+Possible examples are:

 - Asking for a specific RelationshipAttribute of a partner organization.

-Response

-Item Properties
+Depending on whether the RegisterAttributeListenerRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the RegisterAttributeListenerRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem a [RegisterAttributeListenerAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#registerattributelisteneracceptresponseitem) will be transferred.
+- After accepting this RequestItem, a [RegisterAttributeListenerAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#registerattributelisteneracceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

 #### ShareAttributeRequestItem

 If you want to share the own DisplayName and possibly other Attributes this is done with the [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem).
 To share own IdentityAttributes (owner = self) an Identity uses the ShareAttributeRequestItem.
 The Identity needs to create the IdentityAttribute separately before the Attribute can be shared.

-Examples of use cases for the ShareAttributeRequestItem can be found in the [Share Attribute with peer]({% link _docs_integrate/share-attribute-with-peer.md %}) guide.
+All details on how to use the ShareAttributeRequestItem and examples of use cases for it can be found in the [Share Attribute with peer]({% link _docs_integrate/share-attribute-with-peer.md %}) guide.

-Response

-Item Properties
+Depending on whether the ShareAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the ShareAttributeRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- To accept this RequestItem a [ShareAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#shareattributeacceptresponseitem) will be transferred.
+- After accepting this RequestItem, a [ShareAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#shareattributeacceptresponseitem) will be transferred.
-- To reject this RequestItem a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-Parameters

-- To accept this RequestItem you can utilize [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters).
-- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

-Combinations and usage scenarios

-[Combinations and usage scenarios of the ShareAttributeRequestItem]({% link _docs_integrate/share-attribute-with-peer.md %}#combinations-and-usage-scenarios-of-shareattributerequestitem) can be found in the [Share Attribute with peer]({% link _docs_integrate/share-attribute-with-peer.md %}) guide.

 ## Responses